CoreCrafted-Network/docs/pages/03.skyblock/02.basics/04.economy/docs.md

 taxonomy:
     category: docs
 ---

+How can you survive without money so we give you a way to earn money (kinda).
 ## Economy System

 > Like all Skyblock server , we also have official `Shop` and `AUCTION` for player biding for items : Auctioning